markovmodel/ivampnets/README.md

 ```

 Your browser should pop up pointing to a list of notebooks once you navigate into the repository directory.
 If it's the wrong browser, add for example `--browser=firefox` or copy and paste the URL into the browser of your choice.

+The typical install time ranges from 5 minutes for conda-users to 20 minutes if conda has to be set up from scratch.